Wyoming commemorates 150th anniversary of first woman's vote

 CHEYENNE — This year, Wyoming continues to commemorate 150 years of women’s suffrage and firsts for women in the nation.
 As the United States honors the 100th anniversary of the 19th Amendment, which guaranteed women the right to vote, Wyoming will mark the 150th anniversary of the first woman to vote on Sept.
 6.

-To commemorate the milestone anniversary, Wyoming Office of Tourism partnered with The Louisa Swain Foundation and the American Trucking Association for a virtual women’s suffrage road tour from Washington D.C. to Laramie starting on Aug.
+To mark the milestone anniversary, Wyoming Office of Tourism partnered with The Louisa Swain Foundation and the American Trucking Association for a virtual women’s suffrage road tour from Washington, D.C., to Laramie starting on Aug.
 31.

-An ATA semitruck and trailer – fully wrapped to honor Wyoming’s Louisa Swain - will make its way across the nation via I-70, with a special stop at the Wyoming State Capitol in Cheyenne, at 10 a.m. on Sept 4.
-Wyoming’s First Lady Jennie Gordon will welcome the semitruck from the front steps of the State Capitol and offer a few opening remarks before it makes its final stop on Sept.
+An ATA semitruck and trailer – fully wrapped to honor Wyoming’s Louisa Swain — will make its way across the nation via Interstate 70, with a special stop at the Wyoming State Capitol in Cheyenne, at 10 a.m. on Sept 4.
+Wyoming’s first lady Jennie Gordon will welcome the semitruck from the front steps of the State Capitol and offer a few opening remarks before it makes its final stop on Sept.
 5 in Laramie.

 WYOMING’S MILESTONE VOTE